Institute of Education Sciences, Department of Education.

-Depending on the availability of funds and the quality of applications, we may make additional awards in FY 2016 from the list of unfunded applications from the FY 2015 competitions.
+Contingent on the availability of funds and the quality of applications, we may make additional awards in FY 2021 from the list of highly-rated unfunded applications from the FY 2020 competitions.

 III.
 Eligibility Information

 1. Eligible Applicants: Applicants that have the ability and capacity to conduct scientifically valid research are eligible to apply.
-Eligible applicants include, but are not limited to, nonprofit and for-profit organizations and public and private agencies and institutions, such as colleges and universities.
+Eligible applicants include, but are not limited to, nonprofit and for-profit organizations and public and private agencies and institutions of higher education, such as colleges and universities.

 2. Cost Sharing or Matching: These programs do not require cost sharing or matching.

 3. Subgrantees: Under 34 CFR 75.708(b) and (c) a grantee under this competition may award subgrants—to directly carry out project activities described in its application—to the following types of entities: Nonprofit and for-profit organizations and public and private agencies and institutions of higher education.
 The grantee may award subgrants to entities it has identified in an approved application.

 IV.
 Application and Submission Information

 1. Application Submission Instructions: Applicants are required to follow the Common Instructions for Applicants to Department of Education Discretionary Grant Programs, published in the Federal Register on February 13, 2019 (84 FR 3768) and available at www.govinfo.gov/content/pkg/FR-2019-02-13/pdf/2019-02206.pdf, which contain requirements and information on how to submit an application.